kube-vip/website/content/docs/troubleshooting/egress.md

 ## Dangling rules in iptables

-In the event that kube-vip is being terminated, then it wont be able to clean up existing rules during shutdown.
+In the event that kube-vip is being terminated, then it won't be able to clean up existing rules during shutdown.
 In order for kube-vip to clean those rules we can add the environment variable `EGRESS_CLEAN`, set to `true` to the kube-vip configuration.
 This will ensure that on startup kube-vip will remove any rules that have the comment `/* a3ViZS12aXAK=kube-vip */` (used to identify rules kube-vip manages).

 ## Finding the iptables rules